-3. Start the Dataflow
+3. Start and Stop a Dataflow

 You can manually start a dataflow job to load the data into datasets immediately.
 You can also stop the job while it's running.
 You can run a maximum of 24 dataflow jobs during a rolling 24-hour period.